A Lore Dump on Two Obscure Magazines

 Paragon Publishing, 2000–2002

-As if the discovery of one obscure British PC strategy games publication was insufficient, there's a second, about which even less is known.
+As if the discovery of one obscure British PC strategy games publication was insufficient, there's another one.

 Paragon launched their strategy magazine six months after Crimson's; whether or not this was in response we'll likely never know.
 But two things are apparent: Strategy Player had more pages for the same price (112 to PCSG's 100), and Paragon was an established publisher with more shelf presence.
 Play64 Magazine, and Dreamcast Magazine were already familiar to many gamers, and it seems possible that Paragon had a more mature distribution network than Crimson.
 Five issues in, editor Geoff Spick mentioned that the title was: